ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 Each report share has a corresponding task ID, nonce, list of extensions, and encrypted input share.
 Let `nonce`, `extensions`, and `encrypted_input_share` denote these values, respectively.
-Given these values, an aggregator decrypts the input report share as follows.
+Given these values, an aggregator decrypts the input share as follows.
 First, the aggregator looks up the HPKE config and corresponding secret key indicated by `encrypted_input_share.config_id`.
 If not found, then it marks the report share as invalid.
 Otherwise, it decrypts the payload with the